rsdoiel/antenna/archives/2025/science_and_technology_2025.32.md

 ## Equinix signs deals for nukes and fuel cells to power its AI bit barns

-date: 2025-08-14, updated: 2025-08-14, from: The Register (UK I.T.
+date: 2025-08-14, updated: 2025-08-15, from: The Register (UK I.T.
 News)

-<h4>Datacenter giant looks for energy sources outside the grid</h4> <p>Equinix is doing deals with alternative energy providers to support the needs of its datacenters globally, including nuclear options and fuel cell deployments, as the AI fad continues to push a bit barn build boom.…</p>
+<h4>Datacenter giant looks for energy sources outside the grid</h4> <p><strong>Updated</strong>  Equinix is doing deals with alternative energy providers to support the needs of its datacenters globally, including nuclear options and fuel cell deployments, as the AI fad continues to push a bit barn build boom.…</p>

 <br>